Trainer#

 Note

-The losses and evaluation metrics can be chosen from the libraries’ training losses, or can be a custom loss function, as long as it takes as input
+The losses and evaluation metrics can be chosen from our training losses or our metrics

 (x, x_net, y, physics, model)

-and returns a scalar, wherex
+and returns a tensor of lengthbatch_size

-is the ground reconstruction,x_net
+is the ground truth,x_net

 is the network reconstruction \(\inversef{y}{A}\),y